Preorder your copy of Hideout from any bookshop to download The Hangman Activity Book!

-But my only weapon is the hammer tucked into the back of my cargo pants.
-If Fred has friends here, I’m in a whole world of trouble.
+That’s exactly what I thought.
+The plan was simple: kill Fred, then myself.
+But my only weapon is the hammer tucked into the back of my pants.
+If Fred has friends in this house, I’m in a whole world of trouble.

 ‘Great,’ I say.
 ‘Can’t wait to meet them.’

 Fred is looking at the car I arrived in.
-A midnight blue sedan, with supple leather seats and a stereo still playing light jazz even though the engine is off.
+A midnight-blue sedan with supple leather seats and a stereo still playing light jazz even though the engine is off.
 Blood on the passenger’s seat, mud on the driver’s.
 A bullet hole low on one of the doors.

 Fred looks at the hole for a strangely long time.
 A shadow crosses his face.

-‘Nice ride,’ he says finally.
+‘Nice ride, Lux,’ he says finally.